2015 Chinese Grand Prix: Race

 When the race started at 14:00 local time (UTC +8), Kimi Räikkönen managed to pass both Williams cars on the first lap to move up to fourth, while Nico Rosberg was able to fend off Sebastian Vettel for second.
 On the second lap, Carlos Sainz Jr. spun his Toro Rosso and dropped down the order.
 Nico Hülkenberg became the first retirement on lap ten, when he parked his Force India in the gravel after his gearbox failed.
 During the pit stops, Ferrari attempted an undercut by pitting Sebastian Vettel early on lap 13, a strategy in which a car running behind is pitting early in order to use a fast out-lap on fresh tyres to jump ahead of a rival without having to overtake them on track.
 However this was unsuccessful as Mercedes reacted by pitting Rosberg the following lap, allowing Rosberg to maintain track position over Vettel.
-On lap 17, Daniil Kvyat retired from the race when his Red Bull started to smoke.
+On lap 17, Daniil Kvyat retired from the race when his Red Bull started to smoke due to an engine failure.

 After the first pit stops, the Mercedes drivers had to manage their tyres in order to cover from a possible attack by Ferrari, who had an extra set of fresh tyres saved from qualifying.
 Rosberg however complained over the radio about Hamilton in front of him driving too slow, which caused him to back into the charging Ferraris.
 He was unable to risk driving too close behind Hamilton, because dispersed air from the back of the car was accelerating tyre degradation.
 Hamilton was therefore asked by the team to pick up the pace.